River-Mochi/CS2-Templates/docs/prefabSystem.md

 ```

 ### Step 3 — If altering workers, include a refresh note or a controlled restore strategy
-If you scale workers, it’s good to:
+If you scale workers, it’s possible to:
-- store what you applied (marker component), and
+- store what you applied (create a marker component), and
 - only restore if the current values still match your marker (prevents stomping another mod’s changes).

 This is exactly why marker components exist.